phamnhungoctuan/confidential-bomb/README-flows.md

 # 📊 Flows & Diagrams

-This document provides visual diagrams that explain the key flows in **Confidential Bomb**:
+This document provides visual diagrams that explain the key flows in **Confidential Bomb (1 ciphertext/board mode)**:

 * Gameplay logic (for players)
 * Deployment steps (for developers)